 Studying and top-level sport

-If you encounter difficulties that you don’t know how to tackle during your studies please contact our student counsellor for top-level sport (see contact details on the right of this page).
+If you encounter difficulties that you don’t know how to tackle during your studies, please contact the student counsellor for top-level sport - see contact details on this page.
 The counsellor is aware of all the options available and will be able to offer you personal guidance and advice.

-Are you competing at national or international level, and do you have A, B, High Potential or NTC status from the national sports organisation NOC*NSF?
-If so the university will do its utmost to be supportive.
+Are you a competing at national or international level, and do you have A, B, High Potential or NTC status from the Dutch national sports organisation NOC*NSF?
+If so, the university will do all it can to be supportive.
 You may, for example, be granted additional study facilities such as:

 - extended deadlines for the submission of assignments;

 - (partial) exemptions from compulsory attendance requirements;

 - additional re-takes;

 - alternative educational assignments;